KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/creative_process.md

 The key to your research is a proliferation of references on your subject, particularly interviews, sketchbooks, notebooks, and/or journals or other reflective writing which can give your team insights into the research and design processes of your subject.

-### Annotated Bibliography
+### Bibliography

-You will write an annotated bibliography as a team.
-I recommend using google docs to collaboratively write.
-The bare minimum of sources is five.

-Using [Purdue OWL Annotated Bibliography Guidelines](https://owl.english.purdue.edu/owl/resource/614/01/), summarize, assess, and reflect.

-* The Wikipedia Disclaimer: Nowadays, wikipedia is often the starting point for research – it’s quick, easy, and provides an acceptable overview of many subjects.
+*The Wikipedia Disclaimer: Nowadays, wikipedia is often the starting point for research – it’s quick, easy, and provides an acceptable overview of many subjects.
 However, for serious, sustained research Wikipedia should not be relied upon as a primary source.
 Use Wikipedia to familiarize yourself with your subject and to locate other sources for further research.

+Remember that you can use non-academic sources such as interviews in magazines and blogs, but you also need at least 5 academic sources (books, journal articles, museum catalogs).
+Format your bibliography in [Chicago MLA format.](https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/chicago_manual_of_style_17th_edition.html)

 You can access NYU’s central library here: [http://library.nyu.edu/](http://library.nyu.edu/)

 You can access NYU Tandon’s Bern Dibner Library here: [http://library.poly.edu/](http://library.poly.edu/)

-### Creative Process Video Documentary

-Create a video documenting the creative process of your chosen creator.
-This is not a “documentary” in the traditional sense, this is a video that both documents your chosen creator’s process, and is also an experimental video work in and of itself.
-This is not about telling the story of how they came to be an artist, designer, or creative technologist; this is about your team telling the story of their process, without a linear narrative.

-Your team’s video documentary must be 1 to 3 minutes long and be executed with the utmost care and craftsmanship.
-Carefully consider such filmic aspects as editing, montage, visual rhythm, supplemental graphics and titles, audio score, storytelling, tone, and point of view

-The process documentary will reveal:

-* the discoveries your team made about your subject, and, more specifically how these discoveries will inform or have informed both of your own creative processes, etc.
+[Google Scholar](https://scholar.google.com/) is another good starting point, if you find an interesting article or book that it is behind a paywall, try searching for the title in the NYU library.